Academixedu/Notesv2/GitScenario1.md

 ```

-### Step 3: Collaborating with a Colleague via Pull Request
+### Step 3: Collaborating with a Colleague via Pull Requests

 1. Your colleague forks your repository and makes a new branch (`feature-header-update`).
 They make some changes in `index.html` by updating the `<h1>` tag.